 Others would like to use a different format but are not sure whether that’s even an option.

-The good news is that the chronological format is but one of three options you can use.
+The good news is that the chronological resume format is but one of three resume formats you can use.

 Yes, you read that right; you don’t necessarily have to list your previous jobs in chronological order!